aws-samples/sagemaker-external-repo-access/documentation/clean-up.md

 SageMaker Studio projects and corresponding S3 buckets with project and pipeline artifacts will incur a cost in your AWS account.
 To delete your SageMaker Studio Domain and corresponding applications, notebooks, and data, please following the instructions in the [SageMaker Developer Guide](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html).

 ## Step 3: Delete `external-repo-access.yaml` CloudFormation Stack
-The following commands use the default stack names.
-If you customized the stack names, adjust the commands according to your stack names.
+The following commands use the default stack name.
+If you customized the stack name, adjust the commands accordingly.

 ```sh
 aws cloudformation delete-stack --stack-name external-repo-access